-Along with the outside party is moon sighting.
+Along with the outside party is a moon sighting.
 When the moon reached the top, it is time for everyone to enjoy the Mid-Autumn Festival party.
 The Mid-Autumn Festival worships the moon and the land to pray for a good life and good harvest.
-Gazing at the moon, you can see black mark which looks like a man sitting under a banyan tree in the moon surface.
+Gazing at the moon, you can see a black mark that looks like a man sitting under a banyan tree on the moon's surface.
 Children believed that it is Cuoi in “Hang Nga and Cuoi” story.

 It can be said that Moon Cake is the soul of Mid – Autumn Festival.
 It includes 2 kinds of cake: baked moon cake and sticky rice moon cake.
-Traditional filling of moon cakes is usually mung beans (or lotus seeds) or mixed with ham, Chinese sausage, lemon leaves, squash jam, sugar, etc. Each moon cake box usually includes both baked and sticky rice moon cakes, and at the night of Mid – Autumn Festival, the cakes are eaten with other items such as: nuggets, bananas, grapefruit, etc.
+The traditional filling of moon cakes is usually mung beans (or lotus seeds) or mixed with ham, Chinese sausage, lemon leaves, squash jam, sugar, etc. Each moon cake box usually includes both baked and sticky rice moon cakes, and on the night of Mid – Autumn Festival, the cakes are eaten with other items such as nuggets, bananas, grapefruit, etc.

-Vietnam also has jelly moon cake, also known as the fresh moon cake, which has the similar shape with traditional moon cake but is made from jelly.
-The filling of jelly moon cake is like baked moon cake but it is softer, more varied and cooked before adding to the cake.
-It must be easy to eat with jelly such as: flan (caramel), mung bean, milk jelly.
+Vietnam also has jelly moon cake, also known as the fresh moon cake, which has a similar shape to traditional moon cake but is made from jelly.
+The filling of jelly moon cake is like baked moon cake but it is softer, more varied, and cooked before adding to the cake.
+It must be easy to eat with jelly such as flan (caramel), mung bean, milk jelly.
 This type of cake has no preservatives so it can only be used for a short time.

 Check this out for top Vietnam tours to join Mid-Autumn Festival.

 (Image source: Internet)